JWT Expiry Checker

 Stop Decoding JWTs Manually

 This tool does one thing and does it perfectly.
 Paste a token, and you immediately see the expiry time in your own timezone with a clear EXPIRED or VALID badge.
-No full debugger complexity, no signature verification prompts — just the answer to the question you actually have: "Has this token expired?"
+If you need a more advanced inspection of the token header, payload, and cryptographic signature, use our full JWT Debugger.

 Because this is a ZeroData tool, your JWT — which may contain user IDs, roles, and session information — never touches a server.
 The entire decode happens via JavaScript's atob() in your browser.

 Want to understand exactly how the exp claim works under the hood?
-Read our deep dive on the JWT exp claim — including common bugs like clock skew, timezone confusion, and choosing the right token lifetime.
+Read our deep dive on the JWT exp claim.
+You should also check out our JWT Security Complete Guide to learn about signing algorithms, the none-attack, and secure token storage best practices.

 Common Use Cases